 The downside of dried blueberries is that they tend to be expensive.
 There is such a thing as blueberry-flavoured dried cranberries, which would be a more economical substitution.
 Dried blueberries can be found (by Canadians) at Bulk Barn.

 Real blueberries may work, but as these rounds are rolled thin, the blueberries may end up crushed.
 If you try these with real blueberries (I have not), I would suggest trying the tiny wild blueberries.

 Raisins – I added raisins to the mix, to increase the fruit quotient in these breakfast rounds.
 You can replace the raisins with additional dried blueberries, if you like.

 Yeast – you can use Active Dry Yeast or Instant Yeast.

 Whole Wheat Flour – the added whole wheat flour adds not only whole grain goodness to these breakfast rounds, but contributes to the texture of the finished rounds.
-I recommend adding some, but if you don’t have whole wheat flour, you can replace with additional all purpose flour.
+I recommend adding some, but if you don’t have whole wheat flour, you can replace it with additional all-purpose flour.

 - Start by plumping the dried blueberries in raisins in small bowls with hot water.
 Set aside.

 - Add the dry dough ingredients to the stand mixer (or bowl).

 - Add the lukewarm water to the dry ingredients.